 Doctoral Program in Health Professions Education

 In 2010, UCSF joined in collaboration with Utrecht University Medical Center (UMC Utrecht) to offer the Doctoral Program in Health Professions Education.
 This collaboration makes possible a rigorous program for scholarly advancement for medical education researchers.
-Successful candidates graduate with a PhD in Medical Education or Health Professions Education from UMC Utrecht.
+Successful candidates graduate with a PhD in Health Professions Education from UMC Utrecht.
 Well-regarded medical education researchers serve as mentors.

 At this time, we can only consider applications from UCSF or UCSF-affiliated faculty.

 Please note at this time our 2018 cohort is filled and we anticipate our next admissions will be 2021.

 - Are a health professional with preparation in education OR

 - Are a health professions educator with a master’s degree in social or biomedical sciences.

 - UCSF or UCSF-affiliated faculty; or staff involved in health professions education; exceptions will be considered on a case-by-case basis

 - Are scholarly in health professions education, e.g., they have completed the UCSF Teaching Scholars Program or equivalent

 - Are proposed for the program by a program faculty member agreeing to act as the primary supervisor (promoter), based on CV, interview and research plan.